DataDevils/DataBootCamp/docs/Unit3_Part1_Tableau.md

 > What other charts might convey this information better than a pie chart?

-#### 3. Bar chart  by state and category.
+---

-Finally, we'll tackle this one: https://water.usgs.gov/watuse/east-west-2010.html
+## Exercise 4.
+Bar charts by state and category

 ![USGS Bar chart](https://water.usgs.gov/watuse/images/category-pages/2010/east-west-categories-2010.png)